wkmiecik/Rocket-Operator/README.md

 Casual game for android.
 Your goal is to steer the rocket through level to complete it as fast as possible.

-Used Zenject for dependency injection.
+Used Zenject for dependency injection and DOTween for simple transitions/animations.

 [Google play link](https://play.google.com/store/apps/details?id=com.Chasam33.RocketOperator)